-Before and after-school childcare provided by the YMCA on-site at the following schools: Flynn, Locust Lane, Manz.
-Meadowview, Northwoods, Putnam Heights, Robbins, and Sam Davev.
-Students from Lakeshore.
-Montessori Lonafellow. and are transported to the YMCA.
+Before and after-school childcare is provided by the YMCA on-site at the following schools: Flynn, Locust Lane, Manz, Meadowview, Northwoods, Putnam Heights,

+Robbins, and Sam Davey.
+Students from Lakeshore, Longfellow, and Montessori are transported to the YMCA.
 For more information about this service and the cost, call (715) 836-8460 or visit their website at www.ymca-cv.org/eauclaireymca.